Back to Blog

 2.1 Code Generation & Structured Data Output

-GPT-5.4 Mini achieves a 54.4% pass rate on SWE-Bench Pro versus Haiku 4.5’s 52.1%.
-It produces cleaner JSON/SQL with 17.8 fewer parsing errors in continuous testing, ideal for low-code SaaS or database automation workflows.
-Conversely, Haiku 4.5 excels in layered instruction compliance, reducing specification deviation by 22% for regulated tasks like financial report normalization.
+GPT-5.4 Mini achieves a 54.4% pass rate on SWE-Bench Pro versus Haiku 4.5’s 52.1%, with 17.8 fewer parsing errors in continuous automated testing.
+This makes Mini preferable for low-code SaaS and internal database automation, where structured outputs are critical.

 2.2 Long-Document & Enterprise RAG Workflow